 - 240 ml (1 cup) buttermilk

-- Next, add your vanilla, eggs and buttermilk to your cooled butter and whisk gently until combined.
-Make a well in the middle of your dry ingredients, add the wet ingredients and begin to fold.
-Very gently start to fold the mixture using a spatula or wooden spoon and then pour in the hot water.
+- Add wet ingredients to dry ingredients and very gently start to fold the mixture using a spatula or wooden spoon.
 Fold until the mixture is just combined – be careful not to over mix.